Joao-Matt/IoT_mqtt/rpi_hub/README.md

 - The script only prints payloads for the selected topic.
 - It prints ESP status changes when it sees `esp/<station>/status`.
+- LED commands are published to the `LED` topic and logged when enabled.